 Red Light: Disqualification.
 If a food item exhibits any disqualifying criteria, it cannot count as Real Food in any category even if it meets Real Food criteria.

 Real Food A vs. Real Food B

 This distinction is made in an effort to recognize various levels of success.
 Real Food A is advantageous for more stakeholders.
 While Real Food B has room for improvement, it is important to recognize that progress is being made.
-Real Food A and Real Food B count equally towards the overall real food percentage for the institution.
-Real Food Calculator results report the ratios of Real Food A, Real Food B, and Conventional (not real) food.
+Real Food A and Real Food B count equally towards the overall Real Food percentage for an institution.